What is The Chicago Lighthouse?

 The Chicago Lighthouse main location is located at 1850 W. Roosevelt Rd. in Chicago.
 The closest CTA rail stops are Pink Line – Polk and Blue Line – Illinois Medical District.
 The closest east-west bus route is #12 Roosevelt.
 The closest north-south bus routes are #50 Damen and #9 Ashland.

-The Chicago Lighthouse North is located at 222 Waukegan Rd. in Glenview.
+The Chicago Lighthouse Huber Vision Rehabilitation Center is located at 222 Waukegan Rd. in Glenview.
 The closest Metra rail stop is Golf on the Milwaukee District / North Line, MD-N.

 Is The Chicago Lighthouse a registered charity?